unclepaul84/streaming-proto-spike/README.md

 ```

 ### Supported Languages
-Any language which supports reading/writing files as stream and for which protobuf bindings can be generated.
+Any language which supports reading/writing files as a stream and for which protobuf bindings can be generated.

 #### Tested Languages
 * Java